LoginRadius/python-sdk/README.md

 <h6 id="WebHookUnsubscribe-delete-"> WebHook Unsubscribe (DELETE)</h6>
- API can be used to unsubscribe a WebHook configured on your LoginRadius site.
+This API can be used to unsubscribe a WebHook configured on your LoginRadius site.
 [More Info](https://www.loginradius.com/docs/api/v2/integrations/webhooks/webhook-unsubscribe)

  ```